 Lorenzo stood in the square away from all others.
 The leader of the riders made for him.

 Poncho had Tony and Brad on either side of him.
 Willa and Gloria were next to their husbands.
 Jesus was next to Willa and his brother Diego was next to Gloria, “That is the man that killed Lorenzo’s father long ago.”
 Poncho shared.

 There were hundreds of citizens lining the edge of the square.
 Tony looked at the show of lanyards.
 These were proud people.
 They had drawn a line in the sand.
-These riders were dead men by their own hand as soon as they mounted their horses.
-In a minute in a half, the 32 men were laying on the ground.
+These riders were dead men by their own hand as soon as they mounted their horse’s many miles away.
+One of the riders pulled his gun and fired at Lorenzo.
+The round was returned to the man’s chest.
+Others also pulled their weapons shooting into the crowd with the same results.
+In a minute and a half, the 32 men were laying on the ground.
 “Diego, go tell your mother everybody is okay.”

 “I’m here Poncho.”
 Maria was standing about ten feet away, “Did we really do that?”